nagajaideep/astx/docs/index.md

 ## 📖 Overview

-ASTx is designed around two main concepts:
+ASTx is designed around two primary concepts:

-1. **Nodes**: each node represents a language construct (e.g., `Variable`, `Function`, `IfStmt`)
+- **Nodes**: Each node represents a language construct (e.g., `Variable`, `Function`, `IfStmt`).
-2. **Tree**: nodes are organized hierarchically, forming an abstract representation of the program
+- **Tree**: Nodes are organized hierarchically, forming an abstract representation of the program structure.

-ASTx also includes a simple transpiler for converting ASTx nodes to Python code (text).
-This feature is for educational purposes, showing how a transpiler can be implemented.
+Additionally, ASTx provides a simple transpiler for converting ASTx nodes to Python code (in text format).
+This feature is intended solely for educational purposes, demonstrating how a transpiler from ASTx to any other language can be implemented.

 ---